 Corpo orate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
 Our reasons for not doing so are:5 1.5 A listed entity should: (a) have and disclose a diversity policy; (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and (c) disclose in relation to each reporting period: (1) the measurable objectives set for that period to achieve gender diversity; (2) the entity's progress towards achieving those objectives; and (3) either: (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
-If the entity was in the S&P / ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period. set out in our Corporate Governance Statement Stanmore has not followed recommendations 1.5(b) and 1.5(c) in full for the whole reporting period, as set out in our Corporate Governance Statement, page 5.
-As recommended under recommendation 1.5(a), our diversity policy is disclosed and available at www.stanmore.au/corporate-governance The Company throughout 2023 continued to focus on understanding its workforce and did not define measurable objectives for increasing gender diversity.
-In the year ahead Stanmore will define objectives to improve workforce diversity.
-These objectives will be supported by associated policies and procedures.
-As a result of acquisition timing, Stanmore was not required to submit a Gender Equality Indicators Report in 2023.
-Relevant Stanmore employing entities will complete their first Gender Equality Indicators Reports during 1H 24.
-1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. and we have disclosed the evaluation process referred to in paragraph (a): in our Corporate Governance Statement, page 10 and our Board Charter, Section 10 and whether a performance evaluation was undertaken for the reporting period in accordance with that process: in our Corporate Governance Statement, page 10
+If the entity was in the S&P / ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period. set out in our Corporate Governance Statement Stanmore has not followed recommendations 1.5(b) and 1.5(c) in full for the whole reporting period, as set out in our Corporate Governance Statement, page 4.
+As recommended under recommendation 1.5(a), our diversity policy is disclosed and available at www.stanmore.au/about-us/people-culture 1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. and we have disclosed the evaluation process referred to in paragraph (a): in our Corporate Governance Statement, page 8 and our Board Charter, Section 10 and whether a performance evaluation was undertaken for the reporting period in accordance with that process: in our Corporate Governance Statement, page 8

-Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
+Corp orate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are:5 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. and we have disclosed the evaluation process referred to in paragraph (a): in our Corporate Governance Statement, page 10 and our Remuneration and Nominations Committee Charter, Section 3 and whether a performance evaluation was undertaken for the reporting period in accordance with that process: in our Corporate Governance Statement, page 10
+Our reasons for not doing so are:5 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. and we have disclosed the evaluation process referred to in paragraph (a): in our Corporate Governance Statement, page 8 and our Remuneration and Nominations Committee Charter, Section 3 and whether a performance evaluation was undertaken for the reporting period in accordance with that process: in our Corporate Governance Statement, page 8